eddiedingle97/multithreaded-mergesort/README.md

 for instructions on how to run type "./sort -h"

-I am mostly satisfied with this project, it can currently sort around 2,000,000 numbers before seg faulting due to stack depth, may add code to increase that later
+I am mostly satisfied with this project, it can currently sort up to 10,000,000 numbers without seg faulting, perhaps a lot more

 reading from a file is very slow, and the actual sort is a very small fraction of time